sandrovicente/coursera-r/getdata-prj/CodeBook.md

 DATA.ROOT folder should be set in 'run_analysis.R' before running the script.

-Also the variable SEPARATOR should be set with the file path separator used by the operating system ('\\\\' for Windows or '/' for Unix / Mac OS X)
+Also, the variable SEPARATOR should be set with the file path separator used by the operating system ('\\\\' for Windows or '/' for Unix or Mac OS X)

-The RESULT can be set with the name of the data file containing the results.
-The file is generated in DATA.ROOT.
+The RESULT may be set with the name of the data file containing the results.
+The default value is 'mean_file.txt' The result file is generated in DATA.ROOT.

 More details on executing 'run_analysis.R' can be found in 'README.md'.